uclcombiseminar/uclcombiseminar.github.io/index.md

 title: UCL Combinatorics seminar
 ---

-The University College London (UCL) Combinatorics Seminar takes place weekly on Monday, from 4pm to 5pm, for location see individual talks.
-It is organised by [Shoham Letzter](http://www.homepages.ucl.ac.uk/~ucahsle/).
+The University College London (UCL) Combinatorics Seminar takes place weekly on Monday, from 4pm to 5pm, at 20 Bedford Way (IOE Bulding) Room W4.01.
+It is organised by [Amedeo Sgueglia](https://www.homepages.ucl.ac.uk/~ucahasg/).

-To subscribe to the mailing list, please email Shoham Letzter at s [dot] letzter [at] ucl [dot] ac [dot] uk.
+To subscribe to the mailing list, please email Amedeo Sgeuglia at a [dot] sgueglia [at] ucl [dot] ac [dot] uk.

 ---